Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

-The two approaches also have fundamentally different behaviors in terms of their interval lengths.
-The operational intervals have constant length $2z_{1-\alpha/2}\sigma$, where $\sigma^2$ is the posterior variance of $\theta$ that does not depend on the data $\y$, the noise $\bm{\eps}$ or the state $\bm{x}$.
+The two approaches also have different behaviors in terms of their interval lengths.
+The operational intervals have constant length $2z_{1-\alpha/2}\sigma$, where $\sigma$ is the posterior standard deviation of $\theta$ that does not depend on the data $\y$.
 In our case, $\sigma = \nobreak 1.0051\text{ ppm}$, so the operational intervals have constant length of 3.94~ppm at $95\%$ confidence level.
 It is worth noting that $\mathrm{se}(\hat{\theta}) = 0.6856\text{ ppm}$.
-Hence the operational intervals derived from the posterior of $\theta$ are almost 50\% longer than what the standard error intervals would be.
+Hence, the operational intervals derived from the posterior of $\theta$ are almost 50\% longer than what standard error intervals would be.
 This extra length gives the operational intervals some, but not enough, protection against undercoverage.

 The proposed intervals, on the other hand, have data-dependent length.
-We report in Table~\ref{tab:coverage_comparison_single_sounding} the average lengths and length standard deviations for these intervals across different noise $\bm{\eps}$ realizations for each fixed state vector $\bm{x}$.
-We observe that the interval lengths indeed do vary across noise realizations for a given state vector with a coefficient of variation (ratio of standard deviation to average length) of about $3\%$.
+We report in Table~\ref{tab:coverage_comparison_single_sounding} the average lengths and length standard deviations for these intervals across different $\bm{\eps}$ realizations for each fixed state vector $\bm{x}$.
+We observe that the interval lengths indeed vary across noise realizations with a coefficient of variation (ratio of standard deviation to average length) of about $3\%$.
 However, the average lengths are almost constant across different $\bm{x}$'s.
 We therefore conclude that, while the proposed intervals have variable length, their average length does not seem to depend much on the true state $\bm{x}$.
-Indeed, the average length of all the intervals forming the blue histogram in Figure~\ref{fig:operational_vs_proposed_coverage_singlesounding_seed255} is $11.20\text{ ppm}$, consistent with the individual values in Table~\ref{tab:coverage_comparison_single_sounding}.

-The proposed intervals are longer than the operational ones, but in exchange appear to guarantee the desired coverage irrespective of the $\bm{x}$ realization.
-In Section~\ref{sec:extension}, we consider various ways of using additional constraints to reduce the interval length while maintaining nominal coverage.
-See also Section~\ref{sec:conclusion} for further discussion on the merits and limitations of the two approaches.
+The proposed intervals are longer than the operational ones, but in exchange seem to provide the desired coverage irrespective of the $\bm{x}$ realization.
+We can gain further insight into the behavior of the two constructions by visualizing some illustrative realizations of the state vectors and the associated intervals produced by the two methods.
+This is done in Section S3 in the Supplement \cite{Patil2021Supp}.